kaimallea/csgo/README.md

 After building:

 1. Edit the exported environment variables in the `Makefile` to your liking
-2. Run `make test` to start a local LAN server to test
+2. Run `make server` to start a local LAN server to test
+3. Run `make test` to run tests